MicrosoftDocs/cpp-docs.it-it/docs/standard-library/basic-streambuf-class.md

 ### <a name="parameters"></a>Parametri

-`_Loc` Un riferimento a delle impostazioni locali.
+*_Loc* un riferimento a delle impostazioni locali.

 ### <a name="remarks"></a>Note